onedarnleyroad/craftcms/README.md

 #### Option 3: Manual Download

 Download a copy of the repo to your local machine and move to where you want to your project to run.
 Similar to above, you'll then want to clean up and set some default files for use.
-In ther terminal, run:
+In the terminal, run:

 ```
 cd PATH